 For period properties we would suggest one of our best-selling ceiling roses, the R40 Plain Georgian Ceiling Rose.
 This ceiling rose is perfect for grand formal rooms or large bathrooms.
 However its minimalistic design allows you to use in to complement a modern light fixture, as shown below:

 Alternatively, for Victorian period properties we would suggest our R18 Lightweight Victorian Ceiling Rose as its intricate detail blends perfectly with a period property’s’ architectural design and high ceilings.
 This medium sized rose would look perfect within smaller sitting rooms or dining rooms.
 Detail can also be added to your home’s interior through the installation of our R27 Traditional Ceiling Rose (shown below), which showcases a Victorian style with scrolled leaf edges.
-This ceiling rose would be ideal for rooms with ceilings of 3 metres or more.
+This ceiling rose would be ideal for rooms with ceiling heights of 3 metres or more.

 If you live within an Edwardian property, we would suggest our R38 Decorative Edwardian Ceiling Rose (shown below).
 This large ceiling rose showcases intricacy through its floral bouquets and scrolls design.
 With wide, bright interiors, a larger more detailed ceiling rose is the perfect fit for larger Edwardian property types, ensuring design consistency.